 Nicky Hilton Rothschild wore a shimmering silver halter gown that evoked the artist’s vast scenes of endless skies over far-as-the-eye can see oceans.

 While, T&C Modern Swan Alessandra Balazs chose a Herrera black dress scattered with daisies, reminiscent of a wildflower landscape.
 Princess Beatrice also chose a theme-appropriate dark floral gown, though her’s featured a Victorian silhouette.
 I personally took Turner by Moonlight quite literally in a midnight blue taffeta gown.

 Proceeds from the evening go back to museum programs, like the education department which serves New York City public schools in all five boroughs and the Frick Art Reference Library.

 Ivanka Trump and Jared Kushner’s neighbors in their new, upscale Washington, D.C. community of Kalorama say the power couple has “completely taken over the whole street.”

-Marti Robinson, an attorney who lives across from the couple on Tracy Place NW, told the Washington Post that the security presence around their property is so severe that “sometimes there are 10 cars out here.”
+Marti Robinson, an attorney who lives across from the couple on Washington Post that the security presence around their property is so severe that “sometimes there are 10 cars out here.”, told the

 Last Monday, “No Parking” signs were installed outside the home of Rhoni Friedman, another attorney who lives next door to Trump and Kushner’s 6,870-square-foot house.